pingwie/stackoverflow/readme.md

 5. [Licensing, Authors, and Acknowledgments](#licensing)

 ## Instalation <a name="installation"></a>
 Installing de Anaconda distribution of Python the code should run with no issues using Python version 3.*.
+Seaborn library is also used.
 ## Project Motivation <a name="motivation"></a>

 For this project, I used Stack Overflow data from 2022 undestand the next questions: